ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

         The `PersistentVolumeClaim` named `db-mariadb` is enabled as a volume called `mariadb-storage`.

       - With name `mariadb-config`\
         The `my.cnf` and `initdb.sh` files are enabled here as volumes.
-The files will have the permission mode `644` by default in the container that mounts them.
+The files will have the permission mode `444` by default in the container that mounts them.

-## MariaDB Service resource
+## MariaDB Service

 The previous `StatefulSet` requires a `Service` named `db-mariadb` to run, so you need to declare it: